Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 a secure messaging service, the labels could be phone numbers or pseudonyms.
 KT maintains two structures to provide this functionality: (i) a log of every key update, and (ii) a set containing all the label/key-version pairs for which key updates have been logged.
+Next to the new public key, key updates can contain additional structured data necessary for the service in question.
 When clients query a KT service, they require a means to authenticate the responses of the KT service.
 To provide for this, the KT service maintains a *combined hash tree structure*, which commits to both these structures with a *root hash*.